arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Auto Scaling Group (ASG).md

 - ASG can terminate instances marked as unhealthy by an ELB (and hence replace them)

 > Even if an ASG is deployed across 3 AZs, minimum number of instances to remain highly available is still 2

+> If you have an ASG with running instances and you delete the ASG, the instances will be terminated and the ASG will be deleted.

 ## Scaling Policies
 - **Scheduled Scaling**